Azure/iot-operations-sdks/samples/README.md

 # Samples and Tutorials

-The following is a list of tutorials and samples are available across all languages.
+The following is a list of tutorials and samples that are available across all languages.
 Each language may have additional samples which can also be found within each language directory.

 > [!IMPORTANT]
 > Refer to [getting started](/README.md#getting-started) for setting up your development environment **prior** to running the tutorials and samples.

+A :yellow_circle: mean the tutorial or sample is planned in the near future.

 ## Tutorials